mcrrobinson/period-based-refresh-tool/README.md

-# Depop Autorefresh
+# Period Based Refresh Tool

-Auto refresh tool for auto refreshing listings on depop within a certain time period.
-With the addition of a noise calculator.
+Auto refresh tool that refreshes within a period with the addition of a noise calc.